stevana/stateful-pbt-with-fakes/README.md

 not found in many open source versions are:

   1. Sequential *stateful* property-based testing using a state machine model;
-  2. *Parallel* testing with race condition detection for free reusing the sequential state machine model.
+  2. *Parallel* testing with race condition detection by reusing the sequential state machine model.

 We shall describe how these features work in detail later.